ccsfist/filist/README.md

 # This is a repo for FI list of links based on csv file: https://ccsfist.github.io/filist/

+### Immediate next steps:
+   - need to add features to include new pubs, look for duplicates across merged csv file, keep image cache working with new documents
+   - forcerank column in csv file that allows you to have items sit near the top of the html, irregardless of the date
+   - check for broken links (perhaps keeping them in the list as a kind of cv, but not active)
+   - cache as much as possible from the IRI data library and other less permanent sources, perhaps not to this repo/html, but somewhere!

 ### To update the filist
     - add any images to the images directory in the repo
     - edit combined_data.csv file to generate all the entries